Galileo88/Galileos-Planet-Pack/README.md

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
 If starting with an entirely new install, is it recommended that you run once with no mods installed before proceeding.

-3. Download the third-party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
+3. Download the third party mod[Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
 The Kopernicus version number must match the KSP version number, i.e. 1.3.1-x

 4. Install by copying from [Kopernicus Download]\GameData\ to [KSP]\GameData\ the following folders and files:
    * Kopernicus\